+Edinburgh’s rocks have been greatly eroded over time, particularly during the Ice Age in the last two million years, to create today’s landscape.
 People have used the landscape of Edinburgh and its underlying geology in different ways over the last 10,000 years, finding suitable sites for settlement, defence and agriculture, and quarrying sandstone for building, and coal for fuel.
-The character of today’s city, with the Old and New Towns designated as a World Heritage Site <link>, derives greatly from the bedrock, and the way in which this has been eroded.
+The character of today’s city, with the Old and New Towns designated as a World Heritage Site, derives greatly from the bedrock, and the way in which this has been eroded.

-Find out more about the Rock Cycle – Geological Society Education Resources.
+Find out more: James Hutton (1726-1797) | The Rock Cycle – Geological Society Education Resources

 More information about Edinburgh’s geology

-Leaflets Lothian and Borders GeoConservation have published more than 20 leaflets about local places of interest.
+Leaflets Lothian and Borders GeoConservation have published more than 30 leaflets about local places of interest.
 You can download these for free at www.edinburghgeolsoc.org/publications/geoconservation-leaflets/